Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/✅  Pattern 02: Two Pointers.md

 ### Remove Element
 https://leetcode.com/problems/remove-element/

-> Given an unsorted array of numbers and a target ‘key’, remove all instances of ‘key’ in-place and return the new length of the array.
+> Given an unsorted array of numbers and a target `key`, remove all instances of `key` in-place and return the new length of the array.

 ````js
 function removeElement(arr, key) {